 Invest in a professional logo designer.
 Your logo is the lighthouse that will stand out among the sea of competition.
 Make sure your designer delivers a full digital and print-ready package including high resolution versions for letterhead, business cards, your website and Social Media platforms.

 Build brand awareness anywhere you can.
 While you’re hosting your ‘free event planning tips booth’ at a community festival you are also branding.
 Sun visors or sweat bands with your logo and contact info are great brand building opportunities.
 Consider ordering private label water bottles and keep them on ice.
 Have a stash of custom-printed umbrellas handy in case it starts to rain.
-Have a stack of literature, a sign-up sheet, and your warm and welcoming personality ready.
+Accommodation discounts are always a good bet as well, especially to hotels in Banff Canada or spas in Las Vegas.
+Have a stack of literature, sign-up sheet, and your warm and welcoming personality ready.

 Think about handing out items that have a residual branding impact. i.e Magnetic business cards often get stuck on fridges and pens can be used and seen daily.

 If you already love how your brand is presented and how your logo looks, get them out there.
 If you don’t, then start fresh with a new one and make a big announcement!
 It’s a great opportunity to make contact with and update past and potential clients.

 It’s time to jump on the content marketing bandwagon and include an active blog on your site.
 Update your blog with a new post 2-4 times a month but always go for quality over quantity.
 Make posts relevant to your audience, full of valuable content and include multi media to ensure postings present well.